- Business Personal Property

 Business Personal Property

 In addition to real property valuations, the assessor is required by Colorado State Statutes to value all business personal property for taxation purposes.
-Business personal property includes machinery and equipment specific to business purposes.
+Business personal property includes furniture, fixtures, machinery, and equipment specific to business purposes.
 All personal property is taxable in Colorado unless specifically exempt by the Colorado Constitution.

 The filing deadline is April 15th.
 Declaration schedules must be received or postmarked by the April 15th deadline every year OR by email (with Excel listing, if applicable) to email@example.com before midnight on April 15th.
 For years in which the 15th falls on a weekend or holiday, schedules are due the following business day.

 The deadline for filing a declaration may be extended if, prior to April 15, the assessor receives a written request by mail or email.
 The fee is $20.00 for a 10 day extension or $40.00 for a 20 day extension payable to The City and County of Broomfield.
 The extension applies to all personal property schedules by owner per county.